Ozone Disco fire

-The Ozone Disco fire in Quezon City, Philippines, broke out on March 18, 1996, leaving at least 162 people dead.
-It is officially acknowledged as the worst fire in Philippine history, and among the 10 worst nightclub fires in the world.
+The Ozone Disco fire in Quezon City, Philippines, occurred on March 18, 1996, leaving 162 people dead.
+It is officially acknowledged as the worst fire in Philippine history, and among the ten worst nightclub fires in the world.

 History

-Ozone Disco was located near the 11th World Scout Jamboree Memorial Rotonda along Timog Avenue.
-Prior to opening in 1991, the site housed a jazz club owned by Sergio Orgaoow called "Birdland" which operated from 1978 until 1990.
-Orgaoow later sold the building and lot to owner and president of Westwood Entertainment Company, Inc., Hermilo Ocampo.
+Ozone Disco was located by the 11th World Scout Jamboree Memorial Rotonda along Timog Avenue.
+Prior to opening in 1991, the site housed a jazz club called Birdland, owned by Sergio Orgaoow from 1978 until 1990.
+Orgaoow later sold the building and lot to Hermilo Ocampo, owner and president of Westwood Entertainment Company, Inc.

-The Ocampos then converted the site to a discotheque, capitalizing on the popularity of electronic music in the Philippines; they made refurbishments to the building and added mezzanines.
-Ozone Disco officially opened in 1991 and became a popular spot in Quezon City for students and young professionals in the mid-'90s.
+The Ocampos then converted the site to a discothèque, capitalizing on the popularity of electronic music in the Philippines; they refurbished the building and added mezzanines.
+Ozone Disco officially opened in 1991, and became a popular spot in Quezon City for students and young professionals in the mid-1990s.

 Incident

-The fire broke out just before midnight on March 18, 1996.
+The fire broke out just before midnight on Monday, March 18, 1996.
 At the time of the incident, there were an estimated 350 patrons and 40 club employees inside Ozone Disco, despite the venue having a capacity of only 35 people.
-The majority of the club guests were high school and college students attending graduation or end-of-the-school-year celebrations.
-Survivors reported seeing sparks flying inside the disc jockey's booth shortly before midnight, followed by smoke which they thought was part of the DJ's party plan.
-Another survivor added that after about 15 seconds of smoke, the electrical systems of the disco shut down; flames quickly became visible.
+The majority of the club guests were high school and college students celebrating graduations or the end of the school year.
+Survivors reported seeing sparks flying inside the disc jockey's booth shortly before midnight, followed by smoke which they thought was a stage effect.
+Another survivor added that after about 15 seconds of smoke, the electrical system of the disco failed as flames quickly became visible.
 The DJ, another survivor, recalled the microphone died as he was about to warn everyone about the fire.

-Many of the bodies were discovered along the corridor leading to the only exit, piled up waist-high.
-Through initial investigations, it was determined that no proper fire exit was installed; Quezon City officials were quoted as saying that the club's only known emergency exit was blocked by a new building next door, which journalists stated that the aforementioned emergency exit only led to the female restroom of an adjoining establishment.
-It was also reported that the club's security bouncers locked the main entrance from the outside, believing a riot had erupted.
+Many of the bodies were discovered piled waist-high along the corridor leading to the only exit.
+Through initial investigations, it was determined no proper fire exit had been installed; Quezon City officials were quoted as saying the only known emergency exit was blocked by a new building next door, which journalists stated only led to the female restroom of an adjoining establishment.
+It was also reported that security bouncers had locked the main entrance from the outside, believing a riot had erupted.

 Casualties

-The final death count was reported as between 160 and 162 people, the latter being the figure cited by the trial court that heard the ensuing criminal case.
-In addition, at least 95 people were injured.
-The death toll was one of the worst ever for a nightclub fire, though it was subsequently surpassed by the República Cromanñón nightclub fire.
+The final death toll was reported at between 160 to 162 people, the latter cited by the trial court that heard the ensuing criminal case.
+At least 95 people were also injured.
+The high death toll was one of the worst ever for a nightclub fire, though it was subsequently surpassed by the República Cromanñón nightclub fire.